Try These 12 Routines If You are Too Stressed to Fall Asleep

 - Take a hot shower.
 When you're stressed out, your muscles are tense too.
 You may experience headaches and even body pain.
 The reason behind this: your blood vessels constrict as more adrenaline is being pumped into your body.
 It also signals you to prepare to fight or flee, which causes fatigue.
 What you can do to calm these nerves down is a warm soak in the tub.
 The heat releases the tension from your nerves and loosens the constriction in your blood vessels.

-- Tea, please.
+Tea, please.
 The hot, comforting liquid soothes the body and warms your insides, literally.
 Not only that; the minerals from its natural components (especially Lavender and Chamomile), includes magnesium, which helps you calm down and preps your body to a restful sleep.
+Looking for teas?
+Here are 5 concoctions you could make.

 - Read a book.
 Grab your favourite best-seller or pick up whatever you get your hands on; either ways, reading helps your mind to calm down and gain back enough headspace so you can think clearly, minus the distracting thoughts in your head.
 Read books with beautiful imagery (we have a list of bookish suggestions for you) that will help you imagine scenes in and out of the world.
 You get to have an adventure even as you stretch on your cosy corner and lull yourself to sleep.